Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 Why These Lists Are Actually Hurting Your Brand

-• It wastes prime website real estate
+• Waste prime website real estate.

 What Couples Actually Want to Know About You

-They Want to Know:
+They want to know:

 • How you handle wedding day chaos